 - a) A 24/7 service is available.
-In some contexts, this may involve midwives who are available to provide care at home or in the unit when required, rather than core staffing 24/7 (e.g. community or caseload midwives); - b) 1-to-1 care and continuous presence in labour; - c) Safe care for mother and baby, including a clear MU staffing escalation policy to ensure safe transfer - d) Midwives providing care in the MU are able to transfer with the woman when she wishes or needs to transfer to obstetric unit care; - e) Support from a senior midwife is always available (in person, by telephone, or on call); - f) Midwifery staff who can perform the required examination of the newborn and discharge a well-baby;
+In some contexts, this may involve midwives who are available to provide care at home or in the unit when required, rather than core staffing 24/7 (e.g. community or caseload midwives); - b) 1-to-1 care and continuous presence in labour; - Safe care for mother and baby, including a clear, locally applied escalation policy which includes transfer to an obstetric unit if required; - d) Midwives providing care in the MU are able to transfer with the woman when she wishes or needs to transfer to obstetric unit care; - e) Support from a senior midwife is always available (in person, by telephone, or on call); - f) Midwifery staff who can perform the required examination of the newborn and discharge a well-baby;